Things you need to know about student loans

-If you're earning above the pay period repayment threshold in New Zealand, your student loan deductions every pay period from 1 April 2012 will be considered as meeting your repayment obligation on your salary or wage income, unless there's a significant over- or under-deduction.
+If you're earning above the pay period repayment threshold in New Zealand, your student loan deductions (12 cents for every dollar earned over the threshold) every pay period will be considered as meeting your repayment obligation on your salary or wage income, unless there's a significant over- or under-deduction.

-You'll no longer have an end-of-year repayment obligation, which means you'll no longer get a student loan bill or refund at the end of the 2013 and future tax years.
+You'll no longer have an end-of-year repayment obligation, which means you'll no longer get a student loan bill or refund at the end of tax year.
 However, we'll check your pay details to make sure your deductions are correct.

 - If there's a significant under-deduction, we can require you to have compulsory extra deductions made through your employer to recover the amount.

 - For significant over-deductions, you can either request a refund or have this applied to your loan balance, provided you don't have unpaid student loan amounts.